fluca1978/fluca1978.github.io/projects.md

-I did participate in the **CPAN Pull Request Challenge** 2015 and **Hacktoberfest 2016**.
+I did participate in the **CPAN Pull Request Challenge** 2015 and **Hacktoberfest 2016 and 2017**.
 I really encourage anyone else in participating in projects like those because they can teach you a lot and your time will not be wasted onto a not-so-used piece of code.

 I co-founded and directed the **[Italian PostgreSQL Users' Group (ITPUG)](http://www.itpug.org)** and have actively organized almost all [PGDay.IT](http://www.pgday.it) events up to the 2016 edition, also introducing (not by myself) also the concept of *ITPUG Lab*.